Login Get in touch

 Explore Regulations & Risks

-On February 2, 2025, the World Organisation for Animal Health (OIE) reported a significant incident involving the detection of African Swine Fever (ASF) in wild boar and related products.
-The issue was identified in Estonia, marking a...
+On April 4, 2025, the World Organisation for Animal Health (OIE) reported an outbreak of African Swine Fever detected in wild boar and related products in Italy.
+This incident falls under the category of control and is classified as a...

 Articles in this database are automatically generated by our AI system based on data from the Digicomply APP.
 While we strive for accuracy, the articles may not contain complete or verified information and are intended for informational purposes only.
 For accurate and reliable information, we recommend using SGS Digicomply or consulting verified sources and experts.
 All content is copyrighted; please credit SGS Digicomply (digicomply.com) when sharing.